YarMag/BESNS_project/README.md

 To print besns number, next methods might be used to_str(), which returns string representation, or to_double(), returning double value.

 There are also some other help files.
 File "besns_arithmetic_helper.h" contains static class with all operations, necessary for arithmetic computations.
 File "besns_corrector.h" contains static class with overflow correction logic (not sure if it is complete, this code might be changed in future).
+File "besns_converter.h" allows conversion from double values to BESNS strings and back.

 Use this code as You want, extend it, rewrite in the other programming languages, or contribute to this project.
 Next generations must forget a headache with sh\*t such as BESNS (ДИЗСС).
 Enjoy :)